A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

 From the perspective of SDAE, the $J$-by-$B$ matrix $\X_c$ represents the clean input to the SDAE and the noise-corrupted matrix of the same size is denoted by $\X_0$.
 Besides, we denote the output of layer $l$ of the SDAE, a $J$-by-$K_l$ matrix, by $\X_l$.
 Row $j$ of $\X_l$ is denoted by $\X_{l,j*}$, $\W_l$ and $\b_l$ are the weight matrix and bias vector of layer $l$, $\W_{l,*n}$ denotes column $n$ of $\W_l$, and $L$ is the number of layers.
 As a shorthand, we refer to the collection of weight matrices and biases in all layers as $\W^+$.
 Note that an $L/2$-layer SDAE corresponds to an $L$-layer network.

-\textbf{Model Formulation}: Here we will use the Bayesian SDAE introduced before as a building block for the relational stacked denoising autoencoder~(RSDAE) model.

-As mentioned in \cite{RSDAE}, RSDAE is formulated as a novel probabilistic model which can seamlessly integrate layered representation learning and the relational information available.
-This way, the model can simultaneously learn the feature representation from the content information and the relation between items.
-The graphical model of RSDAE is shown in Figure~\ref{fig:rsdae} and the generative process is listed as follows:\\
+\textbf{Model Formulation}: In RSDAE, the perception component takes the form of a probabilistic SDAE (introduced in Section~\ref{sec:psdae}) as a building block.
+At a higher level, RSDAE is formulated as a novel probabilistic model which seamlessly integrates a hierarchy of latent factors and the relational information available.
+This way, the model can simultaneously learn the feature representation from the content information and the relation among items~\cite{RSDAE}.
+The graphical model for RSDAE is shown in Figure~\ref{fig:rsdae}, and the generative process is listed as follows:\\